golflounge18/golflounge18-web/rates.md

 ## Open Play

 Play at our golf bays by the hour!
+* Book up to 1 week in advance
 * Off peak hourly rate: $45
 * Peak hourly rate: $60